power-shopping the seed catalogs, with joseph tychonievich

 In between writing and breeding plants, he blogs for the popular Garden Professors dot com collaborative website.

 So get out your pen and paper, if you want to add some little-known sources and unusual goodies to your own seedy 2016 wishlist.
-Read along while listening to the January 4, 2016 edition of the show using the player below, or at this link.
+Read along as you listen to the Jan.
+4, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my seed-catalog q&a with joseph tychonievich